 In addition to all our free content, we’re now producing special episodes that go into more detail on a specific subject outside of our usual structure.
-If you’re a Privy Councillor at the $5 a month or more reward level then you get all our special episodes for free.
-If not, at just $2 an episode, it’s pretty good value for a bumper edition (over 2 hours) episode and all the money we receive helps us to keep improving the podcast.
+If you’re a Privy Councillor at the Special Episode or Star Chamber tiers then you get all our special episodes for free.
+If not, at just £2 an episode, it’s pretty good value for a bumper edition (usually over 2 hours) episode and all the money we receive helps us to keep improving the podcast.

 The Battle of Waterloo

 Ali and Graham look at the epic 1815 battle and in particular the three commanders: Napoleon (France), Wellington (Anglo-Allies) and Blucher (Prussia).

 In our second premium episode, we review the medieval knight and courtier William the Marshal, who served the first four Plantagenet monarchs and was famed as a great and loyal knight as well as being involved in the creation of Magna Carta and seeing off a French invasion.

 For the first time, Ali is in control!
 He takes the role of expert for the day by explaining his dissertation about Edward I, the Eighth/Ninth Crusade and the influence this had on his Welsh campaigns and magnificent Welsh castles (as well as how he managed to justify studying Edward I for his Middle Eastern Studies degree!)

 We investigate one of the most notorious incidents in English history – the murder of the Archbishop of Canterbury, Thomas Becket.
 We look at who Thomas was before he became Archbishop, his relationship with Henry II and the dispute which had such tragic and infamous consequences.

 We look at the great Victorian engineer, Brunel, his life, character and some of his most famous projects including the Thames Tunnel, the Clifton Suspension Bridge, the Great Western Railway and his huge steamships.